moj-analytical-services/writing_functions_in_r/README.md

 You may also sometimes want to write a function for code you're only planning to use once as a way of structuring your code and "hiding" some of it to make your main script easier to read.

 ### A word of warning
-The R ecosystem is full of high quality packages designed to solve all kinds of problems - it's generally best to ensure that a function doesn't already exist before writing your own.
+The R ecosystem is full of high quality packages designed to solve all kinds of problems - it's generally best to make sure that a function doesn't already exist before writing your own.
 (This is really just an extension of the DRY principal).

-## Organising your code
+## How to organise your code

 Whenever you're working on something it's generally best to create a new R project and version control your code using on GitHub.
 There's guidance on how to do this in the Analytical Platform guidance.